The Best Movies and Songs to Learn English with Disney

 You can never be too old for Disney.

 Disney is an English learner’s dream, with its many entertaining and educational cartoons, movies and songs.
 You’ll love them so much it won’t even feel like you’re studying.

 So then, let’s start our English learning journey here today with 10 of my all-time Disney favorites.

-Here are our favorite ideas to learn English with Disney, from classic cartoons, to movies, to songs—and even a fun option for traveling!
+Here are our favorite ideas to learn English with Disney movies, from classic cartoons, to songs—and even a fun option for traveling!
 We’ll also show you some cool Disney worksheets and exercises for extra learning.

 1. Classic Disney Cartoons